juicebox-systems/ceremony/instructions/ceremony.typ

 = Introduction

-The purpose of the ceremony is to create cryptographic keys that may only be accessed within the trust boundaries of a fixed set of HSMs, and only while those HSMs execute a fixed software release.
+The purpose of the ceremony is to create cryptographic keys that may only be accessed within the trust boundaries of a fixed set of _HSMs_ (Hardware Security Modules), and only while those HSMs execute a fixed software release.
 Additionally, the initialization process will create a single NVRAM file on each HSM for only the fixed software release to read and write.

 One of the cryptographic keys to be generated is an asymmetric key pair used for encrypted communication with clients.
 Assuming the private key is indeed